The Better 'Ole: Productions

 It later also ran successfully on Broadway, where Charles Coburn starred as Old Bill opposite his wife, who played Victoire; the couple are also credited as the producers of the Broadway production.
 The production first played downtown at the Greenwich Village Theatre, then moved to Broadway at the Cort Theatre and later the Booth Theatre.
 Choreographed by Lily Leonora, the show played from 19 October 1918 to 4 October 1919, lasting 353 performances.
+Sets were designed by the painter Ernest Albert.